xotikorukx/StellarisEmpireTransfer/README.md

 # StellarisEmpireTransfer
+Share your hand-made custom empires with your squad!

 ## Overview
 This is a little C# shitscript I build to allow you to share empires with your friends.
 It uses the Server to Client model on TCP, meaning a PC needs to be running the server.